Last changed

 , which should never be used on production environments.

-Following that, you should now see the MySQL prompt:
+Following that, you will be able to manage the database using the MySQL prompt:

 You can now create databases, users, and tables as you would with a regular MySQL server.
 To exit the client, run the exit